ajavamind/A3DCamera/README.md

 Three Bluetooth devices can be connected to the Beam Pro tablet simultaneously: mini game controller, keyboard, and a mouse.

 ##### Bluetooth Game Controller Remote Control
-Here is the current key mapping for the Bluetooth game controller in Android mode.
-The game controller must be paired with the Beam Pro.
+Here are the current app key function mapping for the Shan Wan Bluetooth mini game controller in Switch Pro mode.
+The Shan Wan Q36 game controller must be paired with the Beam Pro with the Mode switch set to "S" (center position).
+The reason for "S" instead of "X" the documented Android setting is because two keys L2 and R2 will not generate any output codes in that mode.
+The app requires all keys to be functional for its operation and the app handles all Android codes sent by the controller.
+I suppose the controller could be reconfigured differently to generate codes for L2 and R2, but the Switch mode works out of the box in Android, because the app can accomodate the controller codes it does receive.

 ![Shan Wan Bluetooth Game Controller](images/Shan_Wan_Q36_mini_Game_Controller_900x600.png)